-F&N believes in treating all Shareholders fairly and equitably.
-It aspires to keep all Shareholders and other stakeholders and analysts in Singapore and beyond informed in a timely and consistent manner of its corporate activities, including changes (if any) in the Company or its businesses which are likely to materially affect the price or value of its shares.
+F&N believes in treating all shareholders fairly and equitably.
+It is committed to keeping all its shareholders and other stakeholders in Singapore and beyond informed, in a timely and consistent manner, of its corporate activities, including changes (if any) in the Company or its businesses which are likely to materially affect the price or value of its shares.